Copyright © 2011-2023 John N. Lupia III

 1. First, or Early Phase-(1901-1912).
 City National Bank and Coin Dealing.

-From 1901 to 1912, he worked as a teller at the City National Bank, South Norwalk, Connecticut, and while handling old coins and paper money he became interested in them.
+In 1901, he worked as a teller at the City National Bank, South Norwalk, Connecticut, and while handling old coins and paper money he became interested in them.
 In May 1902, at the age of 15 1/2 he applied to the ANA.

 On June 1, 1902, he became ANA Member No. 396.
 He also became a member of the ANS.